Best Christmas Markets in Europe: 25 Must-Visit Destinations

 Christmas Markets Seville (Spain)

-Seville, the enchanting Andalusian city in southern Spain, transforms into a magical hub of celebrations during Christmas.
-Plaza Nueva becomes the heart of the festive atmosphere, where you can indulge in traditional specialities such as turrones — delicious almond sweets, and polvorones — crumbly Christmas biscuits.
+Seville, the enchanting Andalusian city in southern Spain, transforms into a magical hub of celebration during Christmas.
+Plaza Nueva becomes the heart of the festive atmosphere, where you can indulge in traditional specialities like turrones — delicious almond sweets — and polvorones, crumbly Christmas biscuits.

-Don’t forget to try churros as well, best enjoyed with a cup of thick hot chocolate.
+Don’t forget to try churros, best enjoyed with a cup of thick hot chocolate.

-A unique part of Seville’s Christmas tradition are the so-called belenes — traditional nativity scenes that adorn many stalls and depict scenes of Jesus’s birth.
+A unique part of Seville’s Christmas celebrations are the belénes — traditional nativity scenes displayed at many stalls, depicting scenes of the birth of Jesus.

-💡TIP: Read about what to eat in Spain.
+💡TIP: Read about the best food to try in Spain.

 Christmas Markets London (UK)

-Have you ever thought about visiting Christmas markets in London?
-If not, trust me — it’s one of the best Advent destinations in Europe.
-London dazzles its visitors every year with spectacular light displays that transform different parts of the city into something truly magical.
+Have you ever thought about visiting the Christmas markets in London?
+If not, trust us — it’s one of the best Advent destinations in Europe.
+Every year, London dazzles its visitors with spectacular Christmas light displays that transform different parts of the city into something truly magical.

-At Winter Wonderland in Hyde Park, you can go ice skating, admire ice sculptures, shop for original gifts in the craft village, or enjoy various rides and attractions.
-One of the most popular Christmas experiences is a visit to the Warner Bros.
-Harry Potter studios, where Hogwarts dons its festive finery.
+At Winter Wonderland in Hyde Park, you can ice skate, admire ice sculptures, pick up original gifts in the craft village, or enjoy a range of rides and attractions.
+One of the most popular festive experiences is a visit to the Warner Bros.
+Studio Tour — The Making of Harry Potter, where Hogwarts gets its Christmas makeover.

-Advent in London also offers traditional Christmas markets at Trafalgar Square, where you’ll be wowed by the majestic Christmas tree, or along the famous Oxford Street, where you’ll find creative gifts and often great deals too.
+London also offers traditional Christmas markets at Trafalgar Square, where you’ll be awed by the majestic Norwegian Christmas tree, and along the famous Oxford Street, where you’ll find creative gifts and often some fantastic bargains.

 💡Don’t miss: 50 things to do in London